plopor/Raytracer/README.txt

 NOTE that in addition to screenshot.png which is my final scene, I've also included several additional screenshots labelled *_demo.png that each demonstrate a specific feature.
 NOTE that in terms of external resources, I've included stb_image.hpp to take input from a PNG to texture and bump map along with their PNGs.
-NOTE that for the objective of UI, the PDF documenting each objective will be appended to the end of the project report.
-    The images for the UI PDF however, will be the same *_demo.png images is included in this submission.
-The references to the external resources is also included in the report.

 The final scene consists of 2 lights; white, yellow and a collection of spheres exhibiting perfect/glossy reflection/refraction, bump mapping, texture mapping, soft shadows, and anti-aliasing.